FOSSRIT/Minecraft-Server/docs/writing-plugin/README.md

 1. Your plugin must be open source (preferably on GitHub).
 2. Your plugin must have an OSI-approved license.

+While your plugin doesn't have to be open source, it will have to be open source and licensed if you wish to use it in the official RIT server.

 ## Getting started